tcmb1987/EE274-lossy-text-compression/README.md

 # EE274-lossy-text-compression
 Stanford EE 274, Fall 2022 final project on lossy text compression by Lara Arikan and Thomas Bourne.

+The project was accomplished in the following script order, and it is advisable to review in descending order when analyzing or reproducing.

 ## stopword_pruner.ipynb
 This was a test script to determine the feasibility of NLP pruning methods and using sent2vec as a sentence embedding technique.
 The script uses the BERT model detailed in the following link to create sentence vectorizations.